quannar178/networkProgramming/README.md

 ## HTTPFileServer
 - Program can read title contain in a file and send it for client, show in HTML format.
 - 12/05/2020 can send a picture jpeg show in browser
+- 12/05/2020 navigate for watch video and jpeg in browser, other can be download